The Link Between Depression And Memory Loss

 Is memory loss from depression treatable?

-Experiencing memory loss can be an uncomfortable feeling, especially if you aren't sure if it will be long-term.
+Experiencing memory loss can be an uncomfortable feeling, especially if you aren't sure if you’ll have long-term memory loss.
 The good news is that both memory loss and depression are treatable.
-If you're experiencing memory loss that is caused by depression, you can take action to improve it.
-If your memory loss is the result of another disease or disorder, that might not be possible, but if depression is where the memory loss is starting, then there are things that you can do to improve it.
+If you're experiencing short-term memory loss that is caused by depression, you may be able to take action to improve it.
+If your memory loss is the result of another disease or disorder, that might not be possible, but if depression is where the memory loss is starting, then there may be things that you can do to improve it.

 Some medications often used by Alzheimer’s patients have been found to positively impact those who are experiencing memory loss and depression.
 Researchers also have been working hard to develop new forms of medication compounds that would help reverse the damage of memory loss caused by depression.